DEPRECATED-axeclbr-DEPRECATED/docker-leiningen/README.md

 ##### Open the welcome page on a Mac

 If you are on a Mac and not on Linux, probably your docker container is not running on the host system directly but inside [docker-machine](https://docs.docker.com/machine/).
-So you have to display the IP of the VM, which runs docker first with:
+So you have to display the IP of the VM, which runs docker with:

     $ docker-machine ip <machine-name>

 And then in the next step you just open this IP on port 3000 in your preferred browser: